mohittiwari98/Supermarket-automation-/README.md

-JoPrototype for lab made using html
+JoPrototype for lab made using html,css,js